-- Length Avoid going over four minutes unless your campus norm dictates otherwise - Content Remember, they don't know most of your members; avoid inside jokes and provide context for the photos (titles, group subjects, provide verbal cues).
-Be sure to highlight objects of Article II like friendship, social responsibility, education, etc.

-- Combine still images with video, and the video might be from an activity (e.g., Anchor Splash) or a member sharing why they are a DG, or what they have gotten out of their membership. - Authenticity In relationships, conversations, and how the experience is characterized.
-PNMs cannot be "sold" on superficial things that don't exist.
-Be true to who you are as a chapter! - Creativity What you choose to share and how you share it reflects the character and personality of your chapter.
+- Length Avoid going over four minutes. - Content Remember, they don't know most of your members; avoid inside jokes and provide context for the photos (titles, group subjects, provide verbal cues).
+Be sure to highlight objects of Article II like friendship, social responsibility, education, etc. - Combine still images with video, and the video might be from an activity (e.g., Anchor Splash) or a member sharing why she's a DG, or what she has gotten out of her membership. - Creativity What you choose to share and how you share it reflects the character and personality of your chapter.
 Be intentional in how you do what you do.
 There are lots of samples of recruitment videos readily available on YouTube.
 Some are great.
 Some are not.
 Watch them and take notes of what works and what doesn't.
 You can also structure your chapter's video in a similar format to the branded recruitment video mentioned above. - Music Choice of background music can have a profound effect on the viewers' impression of what they are watching.
 Consider the emotional tempo the music creates and provide a variety.
 While it goes without saying, be sure the music is appropriate.